LeeMorinUCF/QMB3311S22/demo_02_GitHub/README.md

 you should see that the updates have been made to your local folder.
 You can check for the new files or updated "Last Modified" dates in an application such as "File Explorer" in Windows.

+Throughout this course, you will need to pull any changes in the course repository or after assignments have been graded.